Exclude specific webpages, videos, and apps

-Just as you can target placements in the Google Display Network to show your ads – like specific pages, sites, mobile apps, and video – you can also exclude placements that aren’t appropriate for your brand and that aren’t helping you sell your products or services.
+Just as you can target placements in the Google Display Network to show your ads – like specific pages, sites, mobile apps, and videos – you can also exclude placements where you don't want your ads to show.
+In particular, you might exclude websites or domains that aren’t appropriate for your brand and that aren’t helping you sell your products or services.

-- Block placements that don’t fit your brand.
+- Certain specific placements that don’t fit your brand.

 A travel agency has an ad group that features family camping packages and targets topics like Hiking & Camping.
 The agency notices that some of their ads are showing on automatic placements that are relevant to the topic but not kid-friendly.
 They can exclude those placements from the ad group.

-You can exclude placements from ad groups and campaigns.
+You can exclude placements from specific ad groups and campaigns from the Display Network tab.

 - Go to your Display Network tab and click + Targeting, which is located above the graph.